On a limit theorem for a non-linear scaling

 and for part (ii) solutions are

 \end{lem} cf. Aczel (1962), Theorem 8 on p.
 22 or Aczel (1966), Chapter 3, Theorem 1 on p.150.

 \textbf{6.
-A historical note.} A problem of a characterization of limit distributions for sequences $U_{r_n}(X_1)+ U_{r_n}(X_2)+...+ U_{r_n}(X_n) $ for positive variables was posed by Kazimierz Urbanik around 1971.
-(Originally, a notation $T_r$, instead of $U_r$, was used.)
-Here we presented slightly changed (added Remarks 1 and 2 and references [2], [3], [6], [7] and [8] ) an unpublished Master of Science Thesis [5] (in Polish); cf. Jurek (1972).
+A historical note.} A problem of the characterization of all possible limit distributions for sequences $U_{r_n}(X_1)+ U_{r_n}(X_2)+...+ U_{r_n}(X_n) $ for \underline{positive} variables was posed by Kazimierz Urbanik around 1971.
+(For many years the notation $T_r$ instead of $U_r$ was used.)
+Proofs presented in this paper are taken from MS Thesis [5] written in Polish language in 1972 and they were never publish before in English.
+References [3] and [7]-[9] are added to this article to point out the current state of the problem.

+On the other hand, the Reader should be aware that the definition of shrinking s-transforms $U_r$ have a natural generalization to vector valued random variables $X$ as follows: $U_r(0):=0$ and

-For a Hilbert space valued and not necessarily identically distributed random variables this problem was completely solved in 1977; cf. Jurek (1981).
+Urbanik problem for a Hilbert space valued, not necessarily identically distributed, random vectors was completely solved in 1977 where in the proof the Choquet Theorem on extreme points in convex compact sets was used; cf. Jurek (1981).

+However, knowing solutions for real random variables it is not obvious how to infer characterizations for positive variables.
+Furthermore, Hilbert space generality may not be accessible for a wider audience.
+Those concerns led us to the decision to present here elementary proofs for non-negative random variables from [5].

-In Bradley and Jurek (2015) independence of variables in Theorem 1 was replaced by weak dependence (strong mixing).
+Let us also add here that more recently, in Bradley and Jurek (2015), stochastic independence of variables in Theorem 1 was replaced by the weak dependence (strong mixing).

-Last but not least, potential applications in a mathematical finance (mentioned in the Introduction) may generate some additional interest for this quite elementary proof.
+Last but not least, potential applications in a mathematical finance (mentioned in the Introduction) of which the Author was not aware 50 years ago, may generate some additional interest for this quite straightforward and elementary proofs.

+\textbf{ Acknowledgments.} Reviewer's comments lead to a better presentation of some arguments and improved the language of this note.

 \textbf{References.}

 [1] \ J. Aczel (1962), \emph{On applications and theory of functional equations},

 Birkhauser Verlag, Basel 1969.